linearalgebra.lib

 It returns the determinant of the submatrix formed by deleting the row at

-and column at index COL
+index ROW and column at index COL.

 The following implementation doesn't work but looks simple.